Moro National Liberation Front: Present

-The Moro National Liberation Front under Nur Misuari had talks with President Rodrigo Duterte.
-Misuari has been meeting with Duterte ever since the signing of the Bangsamoro Organic Law (BOL) in Davao City.
+Misuari has had talks with President Rodrigo Duterte since the signing of the Bangsamoro Organic Law (BOL) in Davao City.
 Duterte is also considering autonomy to be given to Misuari.
-Misuari also talked with Duterte about Federalism according to Presidential Spokesperson Harry Roque.
+Misuari also talked with Duterte about federalism according to Presidential Spokesperson Harry Roque.

 The OPAPP under the orders of President Duterte formed the GPH-MNLF Peace Coordinating Committee in order to fulfill the remaining parts of the 1996 Final Peace Agreement.
-It also tackles the security and socio-economic problems within Sulu.
-It also aims to resolve conflicts within Mindanao with the help of MNLF.
+It is tasked to adress the security and socio-economic problems within Sulu and Mindanao.
 It also serves as the coordinating committee with the Philippine Government.

 On August 12, 2022, Abdulkarim Misuari, Nurrheda Misuari along with 4 others have been appointed as Members of Parliament for the Bangsamoro Transition Authority under President Bongbong Marcos.
-The appointment lasts until the regular elections for the Bangsamoro Parliament will be held on 2025.
+The appointment lasts until the regular elections for the Bangsamoro Parliament will be held in 2025.

 Under the Executive Council of 15, they were part of the Bangsamoro Transition Commission with the Moro Islamic Liberation Front.
 Yusop Jikiri and Muslimin Sema along with her wife, former Congresswoman Bai Sandra Sema supports the Bangsamoro Organic Law.
 After the enactment of the Bangsamoro Organic Law, members of the EC-15 got appointed into the Bangsamoro Transition Authority by President Duterte.

+In 2023 however Misuari and Mus Sema's faction united together regarding the implementation of the 1996 agreement.